cloudflare/ModCloudFlareIIS/README.md

 ==Rough installation instruction==

-1.)
-Compile, if needed.
+1. Compile, if needed.
-2.)
-Copy both .dll files to the BIN folder in the root of your desired application/website folder.
+2. Copy both .dll files to the BIN folder in the root of your desired application/website folder.
 If this folder doesn't exist, then create it.
-3.)
-In the IIS Manager, go to the website/application's "Modules" section.
+3.In the IIS Manager, go to the website/application's "Modules" section.
-4.)
-Right click, or use the interface to "Add Managed Module" 5.)
-Use "ModCloudFlare" as the name.
+4.Right click, or use the interface to "Add Managed Module"
+5. Use "ModCloudFlare" as the name.
 (This is actually arbitrary.)
-6.)
-For "Type" simply type in ModCloudFlareIIS.ModCloudFlare.
+6. For "Type" simply type in ModCloudFlareIIS.ModCloudFlare.
 (This should autocomplete.)
-7.)
-Leave the checkbox alone.
+7. Leave the checkbox alone.
-8.)
-Press "OK."
+8. Press "OK."
-9.)
-Restart the Website/Application, if necessary.
+9. Restart the Website/Application, if necessary.

 ==Potential issues==